New Forest food means... fantastic fresh, local produce for you!

 These fabulous food boxes were part of The New Forest Food Challenge, which is an ongoing campaign to get people to grow and eat more local food.

-Yesterday was a local food fair organized by the Hale and Redlynch Transition Group, and as you can see this was just one of the 40 boxes of food ordered by local people through The Local Food Box project.
+Recently, a local food fair was organized by the Hale and Redlynch Transition Group, and as you can see this was just one of the 40 boxes of food ordered by local people through The Local Food Box project.

 The food boxes looked fantastic and were brimming over with fresh, local food.
 Beef, chicken, eggs, bread, vegetables and lots more - my spinach was the freshest I had ever tasted!